 Fair value measurements of our investments may involve subjective judgments and estimates and due to the uncertainty inherent in valuing these securities, the determinations of fair value may fluctuate from period to period and may differ materially from the values that could be obtained if a ready market for these securities existed.
 Our NAV could be materially affected if the determinations regarding the fair value of our investments are materially different from the values that we ultimately realize upon our disposal of such securities.
-Additionally, changes in the market environment and other events that may occur over the life of the investment may cause the gains or losses ultimately realized on these investments to be different than the valuations currently assigned.
-Further, such investments are generally subject to legal and other restrictions on resale or otherwise are less liquid than publicly traded securities.
+Additionally, changes in the market environment and other events that may occur over the life of the investments are generally subject to legal and other restrictions on resale or otherwise are less liquid than publicly traded securities.
 If we were required to liquidate a portfolio investment in a forced or liquidation sale, we could realize significantly less than the value at which it is recorded.

-Refer to Note 3 - Investments for additional information regarding fair value measurements and our application of ASC 820.
+Refer to Note 3-Investments for additional information regarding fair value measurements and our application of ASC 820.